root-project/root/docbook/users-guide/AddingaClass.md

 The **`ClassVersionID`** is used by the ROOT I/O system.
 It is written on the output stream and during reading you can check this version ID and take appropriate action depending on the value of the ID.
-See “Streamers”.
+See "Streamers".
 Every time you change the data members of a class, you should increase its `ClassVersionID` by one.
 The `ClassVersionID` should be `>=1`.
 Set `ClassVersionID=0` in case you don't need object I/O. To be able to generate properly documentation for your classes using